Sigma 85mm f/1.4 DG DN ART Lens Review (Sony E-Mount)

 APERTURE

 My biggest reason for first purchasing this lens was because of its wide aperture of f/1.4.
-As a photographer with origins in night street photography, I wanted a lens that would allow enough light into the frame without having to lower my shutter speed or raise my ISO.
+As a photographer who started off doing street photography at night, I wanted a lens that would allow enough light into the frame without having to lower my shutter speed or raise my ISO.
 While I don’t find myself often going to f/1.4 as much, the ability to do so has been very useful in capturing both incredible street photography and portraits.

 Given the fact that this is an 85mm lens, if you have less than stable hands any don’t have a tripod or any sort of surface to keep your camera steady, you’ll likely want to have a higher shutter speed than you would with a wider-angle lens (especially if you’re trying to capture a faster-moving subject).
 Of course everyone is different, but as someone who likes to shoot handheld from different angles, I’ll always prioritize a high shutter speed over anything else.
 That’s where having a wide aperture has come in handy for me.